swift-server/swift-aws-lambda-runtime/Examples/ServiceLifecycle+Postgres/INFRASTRUCTURE.md

 ## Overview

-The infrastructure consists of a secure VPC setup with public and private subnets, a PostgreSQL RDS instance in private subnets, and a Lambda function with VPC access.
-The architecture follows AWS best practices for security and network isolation.
+The infrastructure consists of a secure VPC setup with private subnets only, containing both the PostgreSQL RDS instance and Lambda function.
+The architecture is optimized for cost and security with complete network isolation.

 ## Network Architecture